 20. Participate in a traditional tea ceremony

 Many travelers come to Japan hoping to participate in a traditional tea ceremony and Osaka is a great place to do so.
-In this traditional experience, you’ll first be guided to pick out a traditional kimono (in the particular style for men, women, boy or girls) so you can dress the part.
+In this traditional experience, you’ll first be guided to pick out a traditional kimono (in the particular style for men, women, boys or girls) so you can dress the part.

 The ceremony commences in an ancient-style Japanese tea ceremony room where you’ll make your own Matcha tea and learn some of the rituals while discussing Japanese culture.
 Photos are encouraged after the ceremony.